0-vortex/twitch-changelog-parser/README.md

 ### 2020‑07‑01

-<p>Added new fields to the <a href="https://dev.twitch.tv/docs/pubsub/#example-channel-subscriptions-event-message" target="_blank">Channel Subscriptions Event Pubsub topic</a> and a new <a href="https://dev.twitch.tv/docs/irc/tags#usernotice-tags">USERNOTICE tag parameter</a> in support of Multi-Month Subscription Gifting.</p>
+<p>Added new fields to the <a href="https://dev.twitch.tv/docs/pubsub/#example-channel-subscriptions-event-message" target="_blank">Channel Subscriptions Event Pubsub topic</a> and a new <a href="https://dev.twitch.tv/docs/irc/tags/#usernotice-twitch-tags" target="_blank">USERNOTICE tag parameter</a> in support of Multi-Month Subscription Gifting.</p>

 ### 2020‑06‑22